 Adequate water is required at all times, regardless of outdoor temperature and must be made available at no cost to the employee.

-If an employer chooses not to provide the full-shift quantity of drinking water at the start of a work shift (e.g., 2 gallons per employee for an 8-hour shift), the standard requires effective procedures for drinking-water replenishment to allow each employee to drink one quart per hour.
-This means a sufficient quantity of water must always be present and readily accessible to allow every employee to consume at least one quart of water per hour until such time that the water supply has been replenished.
+If an employer chooses not to provide the full-shift quantity of drinking water at the start of a work shift (e.g., two gallons per employee for an eight-hour shift), the standard requires effective written procedures for drinking-water replenishment allowing each employee to drink one quart per hour.
+In other words, a sufficient quantity of water must always be present and readily accessible allowing every employee to consume at least one quart of water per hour until the water supply has been replenished.

 A water-supply procedure that depends on replenishment during the work shift is out of compliance if it is not reliable.
 An employer is also out of compliance if at any time drinking water is not available to employees, or if the practice is to wait until the water vessel is empty to replenish it.
 It is similarly impermissible for an employer to replenish the drinking-water supply only when requested by employees.

 - What is meant by encouragement to drink water?